AndrewGhan/Final_Project_Mod_5/README.md

 ### Future Steps
 My next steps for this model is to
 1) Include NLP Sentiment Analysis to see if average daily news sentiment in the finance and business sections of the New York Times attribute to the S&P moving in an up or down
-2) Do further research on tunning hyperparameters on a LSTM Model to help lower the RMSE and make more accurate predictions
+2) Do further research on tunning hyperparameters on a LSTM Model to help lower the RMSE while improving accuracy

-Link to my Presentation: https://docs.google.com/presentation/d/1xIKQeRhfjv2uzAHZgmz35gf8qtI8Dl9YfbgERCIbzEw/edit?usp=sharing
+3) Run this model on data from the Dow Jones Industrial Average and Dow Jones Transit Average